 Being on the TMF Match List is indicative of a termination of your merchant account by another bank.
 This puts a very loud black mark next to your company name, and it hurts your chances of finding a merchant account provider as your history shows irrefutable risk.
 It goes without saying that avoiding this complication is important.
 Try to ensure that all previous merchant accounts in your name have been reputable.

 After educating yourself on these obstacles, why not also chat with an expert?
 Octapay specialise in high-risk payment processing and will be sure to help you successfully open a merchant account.
 As the leaders in the Cryptocurrency, Forex and Gaming industries, the Octapay team have many years of experience and welcome new clients from these industries.
-Call them today and see how easy it can be to apply for a merchant account.
+Call them today and see how easy it can be to apply for a merchant account and get quick merchant account approval.